What Is Eating Disorder Therapy

 • Family-Based Therapy (FBT)

-Particularly effective for adolescents, involving families in the recovery process.
+Particularly effective for adolescents, FBT actively involves families in the recovery process.
+Parents and caregivers learn how to support healthy eating and provide accountability at home.

 • Trauma-Informed Therapy